ChetasShree/ChetasShree/README.md

 <h2> I'm Chetas Shree, a Sophomore pursuing Bachelors in Computer science and engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.

-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Flutter

 - 📫 How to reach me **chetasshreecodes@gmail.com**